Free Customer Discovery Interview Form Template for Startups

 - Leading questions.
 "Would you find X useful?" almost always gets a polite yes — ask about current behavior and pain instead of pitching a solution.

-- Too many fixed questions instead of one adaptive one.
-Five generic questions produce five shallow answers; one question with a targeted AI follow-up often produces more useful depth.
+- Too many fixed questions instead of one good open-ended one.
+Five generic questions produce five shallow answers; one well-asked, conversationally delivered question often produces more useful depth.

 - No context-setting question first.
 Asking about frustration before establishing what someone's current process even is makes the frustration answer harder to interpret later.